Special education: Finland

 Schools adapt the national guidelines to the needs of individual students.
 Students with special educational needs are given an individualized plan.

 They may be exempted from some parts of school examinations, such as students with hearing impairments not taking listening comprehension tests.
 If the student receives modifications to the school-leaving exams, this is noted on the certificate of achievement.
 If they are not following the national core curriculum, then they are tested according to the goals of their individual educational program.

 France

 According to the 11 February 2005 Law, all children have the right to be enrolled in their neighborhood school, although children may be placed in medico-social institutions if their personalized plan calls for it.
-Each student's personalized school plan describes teaching methods, psychological, medical and paramedical services that the school will provide to the student.
+Each student's personalized school plan describes teaching methods, psychological, medical, and paramedical services that the school will provide for the student.

-The different paths available for children with disabilities at school in France are:
+The different paths available for children with disabilities at schools in France are: